Connect with us

 Also running for the central district seat are Ceola James, a former Mississippi Court of Appeals judge, and Hinds County private practice attorneys Byron Carter and Abby Gale Robinson.

 If no candidate garners a majority vote on Nov.
 5, a runoff will be held between the top two vote-getters.
 Kitchens’ best bet to win the seat is in the first election on Nov.
 5, when all the Harris voters will be going to the polls.
-A runoff election for a Supreme Court race days before the Thanksgiving is the definition of a low turnout race.
+A runoff election for a Supreme Court race days before the Thanksgiving holiday is the definition of a low turnout race.

 There are not expected to be many competitive races this election cycle in Mississippi, but the central district Supreme Court race stands out.
 It also is vitally important.
 Supreme Court justices have significant impact on many aspects of the state.